bia-pain-bache/BPB-Worker-Panel/docs/en/docs/configuration/vless-trojan.md

 To add custom configs alongside default ones, enter clean IPs or domains as shown in the section image and click **Apply**.
 Updated subscription will import these new configs, which are also added to **Best Ping** and **Best Fragment** configs.

-## Enabling IPv6

-The panel provides IPv6 configs by default.
-If your ISP doesn’t support IPv6, disable it to reduce the number of configs and optimize DNS and routing settings.

 ## Protocol Selection

 Enable either or both **VLESS** and **Trojan** protocols.